 1. Routers

-- Uses IP addresses to make routing decisions.
+- Uses IP addresses to forward data.

-- Connecting home/office networks to the internet.
+- Connects home/office LANs to the Internet.

-- Directing traffic between subnetworks.
+- Routes data between different subnetworks.

 - Ensures data reaches the correct destination.